Medical Students at Sovah Health

-Sovah Health - Danville is a core site for 3rd and 4th year medical students from Edward Via College of Osteopathic Medicine, Virginia campus (VCOM) and Liberty University College of Osteopathic Medicine (LUCOM).
+Sovah Health is a core site for 3rd and 4th year medical students from Edward Via College of Osteopathic Medicine (VCOM) and Liberty University College of Osteopathic Medicine (LUCOM).
 Rotations are scheduled through the respective Clinical Coordinators at the medical schools who in turn work with the Medical Student Coordinator at Sovah Health.

 Fourth-year elective and audition rotations are available on a limited basis: Anesthesiology, Cardiology, Critical Care, ENT, Emergency Medicine, Family Medicine, Infectious Diseases, Inpatient Internal Medicine, Outpatient Internal Medicine, Nephrology, Orthopedic Surgery, Pain Management, Pulmonology, Urology.
 Additional rotations may be available upon request.

 The Sovah Health Graduate Medical Education program accepts applications for visiting medical students to complete audition rotations in Family Medicine and Internal Medicine (Inpatient Hospital Medicine and Critical Care).
 An EXTERNAL MEDICAL STUDENT APPLICATION must be completed and submitted with supporting documentation to Katie Lancaster, Medical Student Coordinator at Kathryn.Lancaster@LPNT.net.
 Visiting student rotations are approved based on the rotation(s) requested and whether the program’s master schedule can accommodate the request.

 Family Medicine Audition Rotations